theng23/theng23/README.md

 ## WELCOME TO MY PAGE 👋👋👋
 My name is Vo Ngoc Thanh.
 I graduated from Ton Duc Thang University, majoring in Mathematics Applied.
-I am interested in the following topics:
+I am interested in database and find the value from there.
+There are some kind of topic I following topics:
 ## 📫 How to reach me:
 [vothanh023@gmail.com](mailto:vothanh023@gmail.com)